-Key action Progress made Develop a safeguarding adults training plan Work is underway to develop an adult safeguarding training plan modelled on the national competencies framework.
-The group are developing an implementation plan and identifying resource implications Develop quality assurance process for multi-agency training The group are developing a process and approach to evaluate the impact of learning and development to include both qualitative and quantitative evaluations and reflective accounts from staff Audit what single agency training partners are delivering and carry out a training needs analysis An audit has been undertaken on the current training activity and training needs analysis based on competences Develop and implement a Safeguarding Communication and Engagement plan A task and finish group has been established to progress the implementation of the plan.
-Work is well underway to have a user friendly adult safeguarding website Consider the need for a Keeping Barnsley Safe Forum Work with Healthwatch Barnsley has progressed to look at how the Board engages with local forums already in existence.
-The proposal to establish a Keeping Safe forum has been progressed and a paper will be prepared for Board in the near future
+Key Action Progress made

+Develop a safeguarding adults training plan Work is underway to develop an adult

+safeguarding training plan modelled on the

+national competencies framework.

+The group are developing an implementation plan and identifying resource implications

+Develop quality assurance process for multi- The group are developing a process and

+agency training approach to evaluate the impact of learning

+and development to include both qualitative

+and quantitative evaluations and reflective

+accounts from staff

+Audit what single agency training partners An audit has been undertaken on the current

+are delivering and carry out a training needs training activity and training needs analysis

+analysis based on competences

+Develop and implement a Safeguarding A task and finish group has been established

+Communication and Engagement plan to progress the implementation of the plan

+Work is well underway to have a user

+friendly adult safeguarding website.

+Consider the need for a keeping Barnsley Work with Healthwatch Barnsley has

+Safe forum progressed to look at the how the Board

+engages with local forums already in

+existence.

+The proposal to establish a Keeping Safe

+forum has been progressed and a paper will

+be prepared for Board in the near future.